The Best Chemicals for Killing Mold: A Review

 Bleach-Based Cleaning Agents: Killing Mold & Effectively Removing Mold Stains

 The most effective chemicals for removing mold stains contain bleach.
-Even though bleach does not kill mold as well as some other chemicals (the “kill rate” is not as good), it still kills the mold.
+Even though bleach does not kill mold as well as some other chemicals, it still kills the mold.
 These chemicals work very quickly: just spray them on, wait a few minutes, scrub with a scrub sponge, and watch the stains begin to lighten up.
 Repeat as needed.
 The chemical does most of the work!

 A good, cheaper alternative to RMR-86 is Clorox Clean Up (we like the lemon-scent version).
 Clorox Clean Up is much weaker than RMR, but that’s not necessarily a bad thing.
 It still works well, just takes a bit longer, and you don’t have to worry about the fumes so much.